 I can see why Farley Granger didn’t like this film, because he does look rather ridiculous in his period costume and is an unsympathetic character.
 I’ll admit, his talent was wasted on this movie.
 It’s such a small role, you wonder why he was picked.

-But that aside, “Hans Christian Anderson” is a film that simply makes me happy.
+But that aside, “Hans Christian Andersen” is a film that simply makes me happy.

 I love the music, I love the color and I love Danny Kaye.